Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 Inside the wagon is a [[5.
 Mechanics/Bestiary/Beast/Saber Toothed Tiger.md\|saber-toothed tiger]] with 84 hit points.
 It is clad in specially fitted half plate (AC 17) and has been trained to hunt Strahd's Vistani servants.

 The wagon also contains the torn-up remains of a doll.
-A character who makes a successful DC 10 Intelligence (Investigation) check discovers that the doll was once a colorfully dressed Vistani effigy.
+A character who makes a successful DC 10 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Investigation\|Investigation]]) check discovers that the doll was once a colorfully dressed Vistani effigy.
 Stitched into its tattered pants is a slogan: "Is No Fun, Is No Blinsky!"

 [[4.
 World Almanac/NPCs/Rictavio.md\|Rictavio]] isn't ready to unleash the tiger on the Vistani just yet.
 He feeds it by dropping wolf steaks down a 1-foot-square hatch in the wagon's roof.
 A character who climbs atop the wagon can spot the hatch without needing to make an ability check.